Code-Institute-Submissions/Project-2-Interactive-Frontend-Development-Milestone-Project/README.md

 *-page by page walkthrough of website features-*
 This project consists of one webpage.
-The page consists of a navbar with internal links to different parts of the webpage within only the travel locations for each continent and the contact form.
+The page consists of a navbar with internal links for each continent and the contact form.
-The map part of the page allowing the user to search difference cities, towns and postcodes within various countries to obtains infomation on various places including hotels,art galleries museums bars restaurants and cafes to the right of the map is a list of the various places listed alphabetically.
+The map part of the page allowing the user to search difference cities, towns and postcodes within various countries to obtains infomation on various places including hotels,art galleries museums bars restaurants and cafes.
+Clicking on each marker provides information about each location including the address, Telephone number, aggregate review and website of the location.
+Below the map is the list of the various places listed on the map corrisponding alphabetically to the markers on the map.
-Below that in the travel locations within each continent and the contact form.
+Below that are the travel locations that are searchable within each continent and the contact form below that.

 Potential future features.
 1. A website forum allowing people to discuss there holiday experieces with other customers.